-1. PARTIES TO EMPLOYMENT The employer Place of business or domicile The employee Identity number In return for remuneration, the foregoing employee agrees to perform the work assigned thereto by the foregoing employer under the employer's direction and supervision and on the following terms and conditions: 2.
-DURATION OF EMPLOYMENT CONTRACT The employment shall begin with a trial period of months.
-The trial period in employment lasting for less than 8 months shall be no longer than half of the duration of the employment contract, in which case the last day of the trial period shall be regular employment The employment begins on and continues until further notice. oyment: 3.
-WORKING TIME Working time shall be an average of 37.5 hours per week.
-Image: Start 4.
-DUTIES Duties of the employee (e.g. sales assistant, warehouse worker, clerical employee): 5.
+PARTIES TO EMPLOYMENT The employer Place of business or domicile The employee Identity number In return for remuneration, the foregoing employee agrees to perform the work assigned thereto by the foregoing employer under the employer's direction and supervision and on the following terms and conditions: 2.
+DURATION OF EMPLOYMENT CONTRACT The employment shall begin with a trial period ofmonths.
+The trial period in employment lasting for less than 8 months shall be no longer than half of the duration of the employment contract, in which case the last day of the trial period shall be regular employment The employment begins on and continues until further notice. temporary employment Temporary employment con and continuing until Reason for temporary emplo or until the following specific and its estimated duration is oyment:dt task is completed 3.
+WORKING TIME Working time shall be an average of 37.5 hours per week less than 37.5 hours per week, in which case average weekly working time shall be hours.
+The employee agrees to do additional work subject to statutory limitations at the remuneration rates stipulated in the collective agreement.
+The employee consents to Sunday work as required does not consent to Sunday work The remuneration rates stipulated in the collective agreement shall be paid for Sunday work.
+4. DUTIES Duties of the employee (e.g. sales assistant, warehouse worker, clerical employee): 5.
 REMUNERATION The employee's wages on commencing employment shall be determined as follows: Pay scale and seniority: Monthly or hourly wage: 6.
 ANNUAL HOLIDAY The annual holiday shall be governed by the Annual Holidays Act and the applicable collective agreement.
-7. PERIOD OF NOTICE The period of notice shall be governed by the applicable collective agreement.
-8. COLLECTIVE The employment shall comply with a collective agreeme ent binding the employer, with curre ent statutes and ordinances, and with the AGREEMENT internal guidelines and regulations of the enterprise.
-Compliance with the regulations of a collective agreement governing sick pay, annual holiday and working time shall continue after the agreement expires and until any new collective agreement takes effect.
+7. PERIOD OF NOTICE The period of notice shall be governed by the Annual Holidays Act and the applicable collective agreement.
+The period of notice shall be governed by the applicable collective agreement.
+8. COLLECTIVE The employment shall comply with a collective agreement binding the employer, with current statutes and ordinances, and with the AGREEMENT internal guidelines and regulations of the enterprise.
+Co • annual holiday and working time shall continue after the e agreement expires and until any n ew collective agreement takes effect.
 9. OTHER TERMS AND CONDITIONS 10.
-DATE AND This contract has been drawn up in two equivalent coni es one retained by the employer a nd the other given to the employee SIGNATURE This contract has been drawn up in two equivalent copies, one retained by the employer and the other given to the employee.
-Place of signing Date Signature of employer Signature of employee Name in block capitals Name in block capitals
+DATE AND This contract has been drawn up in two equivalent copi es one retained by the employer a nd the other given to the employee SIGNATURE Place of signing Date to the other given to the employee.
+Signature of employer Signature of employ ree Name in block capitals Name in block capit als The place where the work v 4 of chapter 2 of the Employment Contracts Act, the employment be done: (e.g. all or particular establishments of the en terms and conditions of employment: The wage payment period : The collective agreement b inding the employer at the start of employment is: Other details: